-What it is and how it appears
+What is it and how does it appear?

 Diagnosis